Approximation by Quad Meshes in Laguerre Geometry: L-conjugacy and dual curvature radii of a surface with respect to a tangent sphere congruence

 \subsection{Important special cases of attached sphere congruences}

-\paragraph{Constant sphere radius} We start the discussion with a discrete L-net to constant $r$.
-At a vertex plane $p_{ij}$ of the L-net, we have four or-spheres of the same radius that are tangent to $p_{ij}$.
+\paragraph{Constant sphere radius} We start the discussion with a discrete L-net with constant signed radius $r$.
+At a plane $p_{ij}$ of the L-net, we have four or-spheres of the same radius that are tangent to $p_{ij}$.
 Thus, the centers of the four spheres lie in a plane that is parallel to $p_{ij}$ and at signed distance $r$.
-Thus, \emph{an L-net to a constant sphere radius is an offset of a $Q^*$-net}.
-Switching the meaning of vertices and faces, this is the same as an offset of a Q-net.
-Clearly, all edge cones are cylinders of radius $r$.
-Our geometric study of L-conjugacy and the formulae for expressing it are even useful for approximation in this case, as we may not want to work with an offset of the given surface $f$ that could have singularities or be far away from $f$ for large $r$.
+This is the same as an offset of a Q-net.
+Clearly, all edge cones are cylinders of radius $|r|$.
+Even in this simple case, our optimization approach can be preferable to working with the offset directly, as it can avoid singularities and improve approximation.

 \paragraph{Congruence of mid spheres} The mid sphere $s_m$ of a surface $f$ at a contact element is the tangent or-sphere whose center is the midpoint of the principal curvature centers.
 Hence, its radius equals $r_m=(\rho_1+\rho_2)/2$.
 Being an average of the principal spheres, the mid sphere provides a good local approximation of $f$.
 Moreover, like the principal spheres, mid spheres are a concept of Laguerre geometry.
 A Laguerre transformation maps mid spheres to mid spheres, in general changing their radii.